unstoppablecarl/laravel-static-db-data/README.md

 ```

 ## Solution Requirements
 There are many ways to handle this problem but none met all of my requirements.

-These were my solution requirements.
+**Requirements:**

  - keep ids in code and db in sync
  - use foreign key integrity in the db using normal integer ids